 Many travelers with pre-existing plans to visit Northern Arizona are rightfully concerned about whether their desired attractions will be open during the government shutdown.
 In the case of Horseshoe Bend, we are happy to report that the answer is “yes.”

 Antelope Canyon US89 Repaired – Expect Reduced Speeds, Longer Travel Times ADOT reopens US 89 north of Flagstaff through around-the-clock effort Traffic restored less than 48 hours after flooding severed highway PHOENIX – Working around the clock to protect motorists and restore a key route through northern Arizona, the Arizona Department of Transportation has reopened […]

 Book Antelope Canyon Antelope Canyon Just 7 Miles from Horseshoe Bend You wouldn’t come all this way and only see one of the Natural Beauties that Northern Arizona has to offer would you?
 Find out why Antelope Canyon has become one of the most photographed slot canyons in the world.
 Known for their incredible rock […]

 Help!
 There’s No Place to Park at Horseshoe Bend Let’s face it, any Northern Arizona vacation planner would have to have been living under a rock for the past year not to know how hairy the parking situation has gotten at Horseshoe Bend.
-It’s hard for us locals to believe that in the space of […]
+It’s hard for us locals to believe that in the space of less […]